satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 image: top_10_skills_thumb.jpg
 ---

-When you see the term __effective developer__, you probably imagine a person who does a lot of stuff.
+When you see the term __effective developer__, you imagine a person who does a lot of stuff.
 If yes, then well, you are wrong.

 To be __effective__ doesn't mean to do more things, it means to do __the right things__.